Educational Leadership Team

 Julie is originally from Yorkshire, in the North of England.
 She gained her BA in German, Spanish, and Business Studies in 1988 in the UK.
 She then went on to study for her Post Graduate Certificate of Education (Primary) and her TEFL/TESOL Diploma.

 Julie's first teaching position was for two years as a Grade 2 homeroom teacher in a small school in her hometown.
 She then chose to head overseas and worked as a Grade 3 homeroom teacher for two years in Kuwait.
 She moved to Beijing and joined an international school in 1996 where she held a variety of positions, including G3, G4, and G5 homeroom teacher, G1-6 ESOL teacher, Primary Years Programme (PYP) Coordinator, Assistant Principal, and Lower School Principal.

 Julie has worked closely with the International Baccalaureate for many years, has benefited from a variety of professional development opportunities, both inside and outside BCIS, and is a committed life-long learner.

 Julie has three children, Jack, Finn, and Molly.
-Jack graduated from BCIS in 2016; Finn graduated from BCIS in 2018; and Molly currently studies at BCIS.
+Jack graduated from BCIS in 2016; Finn graduated from BCIS in 2018; and Molly graduated from BCIS in 2019.